kimsjjkjn/PBPK_Propranolol/README.md

    <img width="631" height="291" alt="Screenshot 2025-09-10 at 10 29 07 PM" src="https://github.com/user-attachments/assets/799af2d3-9e5e-4f78-bbb7-2e261a5cb61f" />

   - Note: Because raw time-concentration datasets were not provided by original literature, digitised In Vivo data were used to plot graph and evaluate overall model performance.
-- Where available, key PK parameters (Cmax, Tmax, AUC, t1/2) were extracted and compared.
+- Where available, key PK parameters (Cmax, Tmax, AUC, t½) were extracted and compared.
 The evaluation of model performance based on the calculated PK parameters was done by (adopted from the following research paper: https://doi.org/10.2165/00003088-200645050-00006) calculating:
   - Fold error (FE) per parameter = max(predicted, observed) / min(predicted, observed) so FE ≥ 1.0 by definition.
   - Average-fold error (AFE/AAFE) across parameters = geometric mean of the per-parameter FEs; the paper also reports the % within 2-fold (and 3-fold).
   - Note: As mentioned above, digitisation can introduce small systematic and random errors, so the “Digitised In-Vivo” numbers may not perfectly reflect the original raw values.
 Therefore both digitised In Vivo parameter values and In Vivo parameter values directly reported by the literature were used to evaluate overall the model performance based on parameters calculated.